'Rainbow Mixture' Large Flowering Gladiolus from $19.99

 'Sogna' Large Flowering Gladiolus, Pink Glads from $9.99

 The 'Sogna' gladiolus bright pink blooms are cheerful additions to the garden border We provide them in 12/14 cm bulbs (technically corms) so you get the best available.
 Gladiolus are deer, rabbits, and rodent resistant.
 For our large flowering glads, we bring in large 12/14 corms so you get bigger blooms.
 Click here for all of our gladiolus offerings.
 Characteristics 48" Tall Blooms in about 8-9 weeks from planting USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Full Sun Bloom Color: Pink Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
-Great for butterflies and other pollinators Ships starting in mid to late March Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
+Great for butterflies and other pollinators Ships starting in mid to late March to end of June Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
 Or plant with a finished compost.
 Stagger your planting every 2 weeks so you can enjoy blooms continuously all summer.
 To lift and store for winter, simply go dig up corms after the foliage has faeded to yellow/brown.
 Separate the mother corm and compost/dispose and most of the time you will have two new corms.
 We sepearate those usually when we dig them up after we hose them off.
 Dry in a single layer out of the sun for a 10-14 days then we simply place in netting or crates for winter.
 They are not stored with any medium - this is partly why Grandma loved them so much.

 Preorder